QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

-We’ll switch between labeling today’s state as :math:`s(t)` and :math:`i` and between labeling tomorrow’s state as :math:`s(t+1)` or :math:`j`
+We’ll switch between labeling today’s state as :math:`s(t)` and :math:`i` and between labeling tomorrow’s state as :math:`s(t+1)` or :math:`j`.

-The decision maker solves the minimization problem:
+The decision-maker solves the minimization problem:

 .. math::